Introduction to the Miracle Man

 They’ve apologised and recorded that they’ve made a major error which will be investigated.
 But our boy is here.
 He’s breathing fully on his own, which we were told would be impossible… ❤️

-Jade’s tattoo displays the change in life support monitoring activity which she noticed on the day that Lewis’s life support equipment was expected to be turned off
+Jade’s tattoo displays the change in life support monitoring activity which she observed on the day that Lewis’s life support equipment was expected to be turned off

 Hospitalisation

 Lewis was admitted to the Royal Stoke hospital in Stoke-on-Trent, Staffordshire where his brain was operated on.
-It’s important to recognise the time period as being at the height of covid-19 lockdowns:
+This time period was at the height of covid-19 lockdowns, whereby:

-- Supervised remote Zoom calls was often the only means of contact
+• Supervised remote Zoom calls were often the only means of contact

-On the day when prospective organ donor recipients were identified, Jade visited on 17.03.2021 to say “Goodbye”; she observed a critical change in his monitoring equipment which evidenced breathing activity – she alerted staff
+On the day when prospective organ donor recipients were identified (17.03.2021), Jade visited to say “Goodbye” to her brother; she observed a critical change in his monitoring equipment which evidenced breathing activity – she alerted staff

 Lewis emerged from his coma while in the company of his mother, uttering his first words on 18th September 2021: “I love you mum, you’re the best.”